prediktech/smarti-docs/docs/jobs/acc-review-before-submit.md

 # Review assessment before submitting for approval

-All submissions can be found and updated with additional comments, evidence and actions in the review tab.
+All submissions can be viewed, including responses provided by the feedback user (if requested), and updated with additional comments, evidence and actions in the review tab.
 The review tab highlights issues to be corrected prior to submission.

+Navigate to the Review page by clicking the REVIEW button in the Assignments section of My Tasks, or selecting Assessments -> Review from the menu bar.

 The submission can be expanded to display all the sections that have been configured to be assessed.